parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. code:: shell

-	cd /nginx-openid-connect/
+	cd ./nginx-openid-connect/

-3. Now that you are in the nginx-openid-connect directory copy the below files.
+3. Now that you are in the nginx-openid-connect directory, use the provided command to copy the below files.

 frontend.conf  openid_connect.js  openid_connect.server_conf  openid_connect_configuration.conf